-- Use the IET Planning Tool on the Career, Technical, and Adult Education professional development page for an IET planning template.
+- Use the IET Planning Tool on the Career, Technical, and Adult Education (CTAE) professional development page for an IET planning template.

 Planned IET & IELCE Programs in Virginia for 2023-2024

 Click on the IET by Industry and IET Map buttons to learn more about planned IET & IELCE programs in Virginia for the 2022-2023 year, including information on who’s offering IET, what industries and credentials they are targeting, and who their partners are.